ConvertAPI/docs/blog/conversion-chaining.md

 Run this [code snippet](https://repl.it/@ConvertAPI/JPG-greater-PDF-greater-MERGE) on Repl.it

-ANother common real time example when usre wants to convert DOCX document to PDF, merge whem and finally encrypt that merged pdf with "testpassword" password.
+Another common example is to convert multiple DOCX documents into PDFs, merge them into a single PDF, and finally encrypt the merged result with a "testpassword" password.

 ```javascript
 let convertapi = require('convertapi')(process.env.CONVERT_API_SECRET)